Dexter: Resurrection: Development

 On July 26, 2024, at San Diego Comic-Con during the Dexter: Original Sin panel, a sequel series to Dexter: New Blood titled as Dexter: Resurrection was announced.
 It is developed by Clyde Phillips who is also serving as an executive producer and the showrunner.
 On January 7, 2025, Michael C. Hall, Scott Reynolds, Tony Hernandez, Lilly Burns, and Marcos Siega were added as executive producers.
 Production companies involved with the series are Showtime Studios and Counterpart Studios.
 According to Hall and Phillips, Resurrection is designed to have multiple seasons.

-By August 2025, a writer's room for the second season was in preparation for pre-production, despite no official renewal by that point, set to start on October 6, 2025.
-On October 8, 2025, Showtime officially renewed the series for a second season with Paramount Television Studios assuming production for the second season following Showtime' parent Paramount Global merged with Skydance Media to form Paramount Skydance two month prior in August 2025 when producer Showtime Studios was folded into the revived studio.
+By August 2025, a writer's room for the second season was in preparation for pre-production, despite no renewal by that point, set to start on October 6, 2025.
+On October 8, 2025, Showtime renewed the series for a second season with Paramount Television Studios assuming production following Showtime' parent Paramount Global merged with Skydance Media to form Paramount Skydance two month prior in August 2025 when producer Showtime Studios was folded into the revived studio.

 Writing

-In the second season, the formula of the series Dexter will be returned to, in which apart from having a "Big Bad", which he describes as "great", "little bads" for weekly episodes will return.
+In the second season, the series will return to the formula of the original series, Dexter, where – in addition to a season-long "Big Bad" storyline – weekly episodes will feature "little bads".